 Include links to your website in any email signatures, forum signatures, and any other online presence you have.
 Add your URL to any print material you produce, such as business cards, advertisements, brochures, billboards.

 I am here to help you.
-If you have any questions, please feel free to contact me, or leave a comment.
-I would be happy to help you with any of these areas, or Integral Creative can provide a turnkey service where you can take control of as much or as little of the process as you like.
+If you have any questions, please feel free to contact me or leave a comment.
+I would be happy to help you with any part of this process.
+I also provide turnkey website solutions where you can take control of as much or as little of the process as you like.